ianto-cannon/spinning_drop/README.md

 $$p_\text{out}(z) = q_\text{out} + \frac{1}{2}\rho_\text{out} \omega^2 z^2,$$

+(EDIT: the centrifugal force acts radially outward from the rotation axis, violating the assumption of symmetry about the z-axis)

 Here $\rho_\text{in}$ and $\rho_\text{out}$ are the densities of the inner and outer fluids, $q_\text{in}$ and $q_\text{out}$ pressures of the inner and outer fluid at the axis ($z = 0$).
 Substituting into the Young-Laplace equation gives:

 $$\sigma \left( \frac{1}{R_1} + \frac{1}{R_2} \right) = q_\text{in} - q_\text{out} + \frac{1}{2}(\rho_\text{out} - \rho_\text{in}) \omega^2 z^2.$$